MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

-Enrollment restrictions block enrollment on devices that fall short of your device requirements.
-This feature is available in the Microsoft Endpoint Manager admin center and includes the following types of restrictions:
+Enrollment restrictions block Intune enrollment on devices that fall short of your device requirements.
+Enrollment restriction configurations are available in the Microsoft Endpoint Manager admin center and includes the following types of restrictions:

 - Device platform restrictions, which let you restrict device platforms, OS versions, and personally owned devices.
 - Device limit restrictions, which let you restrict the number of devices allowed to enroll.